-Though he was cut from the varsity basketball team, that did not mean he was unable to play basketball for his school during his sophomore year, as many misunderstand the story to be.
+Though he was cut from the varsity basketball team, that did not mean he was unable to play basketball for his school during his sophomore year, as many misunderstand the story.
 Instead, he was placed on the junior varsity team.
-There, he made his name known, and sent a statement to the head coach of the varsity team.
-Playing with a chip on his shoulder, scoring 30 points was the norm for Jordan, as he also had multiple 40 point performances.
+There, he made his name known, and he sent a statement to the head coach of the varsity team.
+Jordan was playing with a chip on his shoulder, and scoring 30 points was the norm for him; he also had multiple 40-point performances.
 Crowds showed up simply to watch this young sophomore light up the scoreboard for a junior varsity team.

 Jordan's efforts won him a starting role on the varsity team his junior year, where he was the best player on the team in both his junior and senior years.
 He had some of the best statistical numbers in the country and was named a McDonald's All-American for his amazing play.